You can find the MHS Course Guide here

 Grades: 9, 10, 11

-Final: Common Core Geometry Regents Exam
+Final: CC Geometry Regents Exam

 This course covers primarily Euclidean geometry, congruence, similarity, and transformation including rigid motions.
 It also includes the study of triangles with emphasis on real-world and theoretical situations including triangle congruence.
 Points, lines, planes, circles and other figures in 2-dimensional space are studied along with the primary 3-dimensional figures.
+This course prepares students to take a local final exam in June.

 Credit: 1